RyanMConstable/CSGO_Project/README.md

 # CSGO_Project
-Currently to set up, you need to fill in the strings within main.py All it does is add game codes to a database (the database sql commands are hidden so that you cannot see my login, this is an early edition)
+A project to retrieve all information about recent CSGO games given a game code.
+A frontend will eventually grab the data from the database and display it on a browser.

 # main.py
-Run this to run the project
+Run this to run the project, currently only populates a table for you